The National Picture

 In Thames Valley

 Thames Valley has a population of approximately 2.3 million people.
-Within the region the population generally enjoy good health, as measured across a range of factors:
+Within the region the population generally enjoys good health, as measured across a range of factors.

 For example, residents have a higher life expectancy at birth compared to the national average.
 The proportion of the adult population who smoke is also less than the national average.
 The smoking rate has decreased to 14.7% (2018) with an aim to reduce it to 10.8% by 2021.

 Within the Thames Valley Cancer Alliance area, 52.8% of all cancers are staged at stages 1 or 2 (2015).
 This is a marked increase over the figure of 33.2% in 2012.
 The region is also fast approaching the target of having 80% of all cancers accurately staged, with a figure of 78% in 2015.